Pulp Fiction: The bathroom

 Much of Pulp Fictions action revolves around characters who are either in the bathroom or need to use the toilet.
 To a lesser extent, Tarantino's other films also feature this narrative element.
-At Jack Rabbit Slim's, Mia goes to "powder her nose" – literally; she snorts coke in the restroom, surrounded by a bevy of women vainly primping.
-Butch and Fabienne play an extended scene in their motel bathroom, he in the shower, she brushing her teeth; the next morning, but just a few seconds later in screen time, she is again brushing her teeth – vigorously, after having given Butch "oral pleasure."
+At Jack Rabbit Slim's, Mia goes to "powder her nose" – literally; she snorts cocaine in the restroom.
+Butch and Fabienne play an extended scene in their motel bathroom, he in the shower, she brushing her teeth; the next morning, but just a few seconds later in screen time, she is again brushing her teeth – vigorously, after having given Butch "oral pleasure".
 As Jules and Vincent confront Brett and two of his pals, a fourth man is hiding in the bathroom – his actions will lead to Jules' transformative "moment of clarity".
-After Marvin's absurd death, Vincent and Jules wash up in Jimmie's bathroom, where they get into a contretemps over a bloody hand towel.
+After Marvin's absurd death, Vincent and Jules wash up in Jimmie's bathroom, where they argue over a bloody hand towel.
 When the diner holdup turns into a standoff, "Honey Bunny" whines, "I gotta go pee!"

 As described by Peter and Will Brooker, "In three significant moments Vincent retires to the bathroom [and] returns to an utterly changed world where death is threatened."
 The threat increases in magnitude as the narrative progresses chronologically, and is realized in the third instance: